Showing posts with label indian army. Show all posts

 The general threw in two grenades in quick succession to enable a break-in.
 As they spilled into the house, they were greeted with a magazine worth of Kalashnikov.
 The upshot was ricochet splinters plastering the CC’s scalp.
 Profuse bleeding from embedded splinters led to the QRT pulling the CC out of the fight by the scruff.

 The ADC at the front of the pack could not disgorge back into the open.
-Losing blood, the CC was unpersuaded by entreaties for evacuation, insisting he would only leave only with his Aide onside.
+Losing blood, the CC was unpersuaded by entreaties for evacuation, insisting he would only leave with his Aide onside.
 Providentially, the ADC survived the pounding the building received thereafter.

 Had the story’s ending been any different, at a minimum, the DGMO – a military diplomat in a previous appointment and going on to be UN force commander - might have been less diplomatic.
 Himself a war-time gallantry award winner, he best knew his was a bitter pill to administer.